ojalaquellueva/nsr/README.md

 The following steps assume two installations: one in public_html for the web service, and a second installation elsewhere in the file system for creating the database and running the batch applications.
 Other configurations may be used as well.

 ### <a name="Core"></a>Database and batch application
-1. Clone this repository to location of choice, using recursive option to include submodules:
+1. Clone this repository to location of choice, using recursive option to include required submodules:

 ```
 git clone --recursive https://github.com/ojalaquellueva/nsr.git